dstackai/llm-weaver/README.md

 # LLM Weaver

-This Streamlit app helps deploy LLMs to your cloud (AWS, GCP, Azure, Lambda Cloud) via user interface and access them for inference.
+This Streamlit app helps fine-tune and deploy LLMs using your cloud (AWS, GCP, Azure, Lambda Cloud) via user interface and access them for inference.

 ![](images/dstack-llm-weaver-inference.png)